N00B-5634/OpenIndiana-SiteReimagined/README.md

 ## Final Thoughts

 Thank you for visiting **OpenIndiana Reimagined**.
 This site is an independent project, and I hope it offers a different perspective on the OpenIndiana operating system.
-If you’d like to share feedback or contribute to the project, feel free to contact me at **ribsai@outlook.com**.
+If you’d like to share feedback or contribute to the project, please fork the repository and submit a pull request.

 That’s all.
 Thank you for your time.